BYU Jerusalem Center: Construction and controversy

 The 1980s saw Latter-day Saints and other Christian groups vying for representation and space in the city.
 These groups constantly faced opposition from a strong political minority of Orthodox Jews living in the city.
 Neither major political party in Israel (the Likud and Labor Parties) could achieve a majority vote in the Knesset without support from the more religious parties.
 Religious parties used this situation to pass laws in favor of Jewish Orthodoxy in exchange for their support on other issues.
 At the time, the conservative Jews, who made up the "religious right" in Israel, or the Haredim, constituted 27% of the population of Jerusalem, and was decidedly against the building of the BYU Jerusalem Center or any other similar Christian structure.
 Larger parties faced loss of a majority if they stood opposite on this issue.
 Many Israeli officials, however, such as the Mayor of Jerusalem at the time, Teddy Kollek, along with others in attendance at the Orson Hyde Memorial Garden dedication, supported the center because of what the church had done for the city.
 Kollek specifically stated that the "church's presence in Jerusalem can do a great deal of work in providing the bridge of understanding between the Arab and Jews...because its members look with sympathy and understanding at both sides."
 The land on which the center was built was then still considered Arab land by many, and many officials saw that its lease would add an image of religious tolerance to their government and increase Israeli control of the land.

 Because of its prominent location in the Jerusalem skyline, construction was quickly noticed, and this sparked a major controversy in Israel and in the Jewish world as a whole beginning in 1985.
-The Haredim led the opposition, their main concern being that the building would be used not as a school, but as a center for Latter-day Saint proselyting efforts in Jerusalem.
+The Haredim led the opposition, their main concern being that the building would be used not as a school, but as a center for Latter-day Saint proselytizing efforts in Jerusalem.
 The Haredim said there could be a "spiritual holocaust".
 They argued that the church had no local presence in the population of the Jerusalem area and no historical connections to the land.
 The group spread information through letters, newspapers, and television that the church's missionaries would convert Jews throughout the city.
 Kol Ha'lr, an Israeil Periodical, said that the church is one of the most dangerous organizations, and that the church has already struck down many Jews.
 Kol Ha'lr also stated that church missionary activities would cause "tremendous opposition", and that once the center is completed, the church would not be able to be stopped.
 Inter Mountain Jewish News, a publication in Colorado, stated that there was an emotional and bitter controversy surrounding whether Christian Zionism should be helped by Jewish government and municipal authorities, like what was being done with BYU.